nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

     sudo -iu postgres pg_dump -d "op-monitor" -F c -f <op-monitor db dump file>
     ```

+3. Stop the Security Server sidecar container running the 6.25.0 version.

-3. Run a new Security Server sidecar image version 6.26.0 and restore the backup inside the container.
+4. Run a new Security Server sidecar image version 6.26.0 and switch over to the sidecar container running the 6.26.0 version, making sure the new Security Server sidecar container address matches the old Security Server sidecar address so that other security servers and information systems can reach the sidecar container running the 6.26.0 version.

+5. Restore the backup inside the container.
 Note that the internal and admin UI and internal TLS certificates will be overwritten by the ones restored from the backup.

     ```bash
     sudo -iu xroad /usr/share/xroad/scripts/restore_xroad_proxy_configuration.sh -F -f <backup file>
     ```

-4. Optionally, restore the messagelog and operational monitoring databases backup.
+6. Optionally, restore the messagelog and operational monitoring databases backup.

     ```bash
     supervisorctl stop xroad-proxy xroad-opmonitor